Life Cycle of Antheraea mylitta

 A. Types of Classification

-1. Qualitative Classification: Based on non-numeric characteristics (e.g., species, color, sex), Example: Grouping animals by type (herbivore, carnivore, omnivore)
+1. Qualitative Classification: Based on attributes or qualities (e.g., species, color, sex), Example: Grouping animals by type (herbivore, carnivore, omnivore)

-2. Quantitative Classification: Based on numerical data (e.g., weight, age, temperature), Example: Classifying fish species based on length
+2. Quantitative Classification: Based on numerical values (e.g., weight, age, temperature), Example: Classifying fish species based on length

-3. Chronological Classification: Data classified over time intervals, Example: Number of bird sightings per season
+3. Chronological Classification: Based on time, Example: Number of bird sightings per season

 4. Geographical Classification : Based on locations or regions, Example: Animal population in different national parks